Using subtasks 3 minute read

 Subtasks are unassigned by default, but if your parent task is already assigned, the subtasks will inherit the assignee.
-The same goes for subscribers and tags: subtasks automatically inherit these details so you don’t have to apply them to each subtask.
+The same goes for start and due dates, subscribers and tags: subtasks automatically inherit these details so you don’t have to apply them to each subtask.

 If you click on a subtask name in the task pane you can deselect “Mirror parent task subscribers/tags” below those fields so you can add or remove specific subscribers or tags and have ones that differ from the parent task.

-Like regular tasks, subtasks have note and comment fields so you and your teammates to have discussions specific to each subtask in its own designated space.
+Like regular tasks, subtasks have note and comment fields so you and your teammates can have discussions specific to each subtask in its own designated space.

 Subtasks sit below the parent task in the project view.
 If your project is sorted by due date or assignee, however, the subtasks will be sorted accordingly.

 You can collapse and expand your subtasks by clicking the v next to the parent task name in the project view or by clicking “Show/Hide” below the task name in Kanban view.
 To see the subtask’s contents, click on the name in the project view or task pane.

 Tip: If you hold down Option and then click the “Show/Hide” link, all subtasks in the project will be expanded.
 The same came be done to collapse all subtasks at once.

 There are a couple ways to edit subtasks.
 If you hover over a subtask in the task pane, you’ll see buttons to delete, duplicate, rename or select a new start or due date for it.
 You can also click the assignee avatar to choose a new assignee.

 If you want to do something else, like edit the subscribers, click on the subtask name to open it and then click Edit in the top right corner.